-Other expense remained consistent at \$3 million in both 2023 and in 2022.
-Interest expense increased to \$6 million in 2023 from \$3 million in 2022.
-This increase was due primarily to higher interest rates on our debt.
-Interest income increased to \$3 million in 2023 due to higher interest rates on our cash balance.
+Interest expense increased to \$10 million in 2023 from \$5 million in 2022 due primarily to higher interest rates on our debt and higher average debt balances.
+This expense increase was partially offset by increased interest income of \$6 million in 2023 due to higher interest rates on our cash balance and higher cash balances.
+These changes resulted in Other Expense decreasing to \$3 million in 2023 from \$6 million in 2022.